spack/spack/lib/spack/docs/basic_usage.rst

    py-nose@1.3.4  py-numpy@1.9.1  py-setuptools@11.3.1

-Now, when a user runs python, ``numpy`` will be avaiable for import *without* the user having to explicitly loaded.  ``python@2.7.8`` now acts like a system Python installation with ``numpy`` installed inside of it.
+Now, when a user runs python, ``numpy`` will be available for import *without* the user having to explicitly loaded.  ``python@2.7.8`` now acts like a system Python installation with ``numpy`` installed inside of it.